neotsn/spotter_status/README.md

 The process is simple:

 1. Authenticate with your Twitter Account
-2. Follow @NOAAalerts on Twitter (user clicks button to act)
+2. Follow @NOAAalerts on Twitter (User clicks button to act)
 3. Select NWS Office Locations to monitor for new HWOs
 4. Receive Spotter Activation Statements as Direct Messages on Twitter

-**Full documentation and a user guide is provided on at [thepizzy.net] [user_doco]**
+**Full documentation and a User guide is provided on at [thepizzy.net] [user_doco]**

 ##System Workflow
 ###Scheduled Outlook updates
-Once the user has authenticated and chosen their NWS Office locations, a CRON job runs every 15 minutes on the server (a constraint imposed by my webhost's TOS).
+Once the User has authenticated and chosen their NWS Office locations, a CRON job runs every 15 minutes on the server (a constraint imposed by my webhost's TOS).

-Every 15 minutes, the CRON checks for NWS Office ids that were checked more than 30 minutes ago, and that are NWS Office ids currently assigned to a user.
+Every 15 minutes, the CRON checks for NWS Office ids that were checked more than 30 minutes ago, and that are NWS Office ids currently assigned to a User.
 * New NWS Office locations will fetch the latest HWO within 15 minutes
 * Existing NWS Office locations will check for an update to their HWO within 30 minutes